openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

    .. note::

-      For background information on working with common and BSP layers, see the "
+      For background information on working with common and BSP layers, see the
-      Understanding and Creating Layers
+      ":ref:`dev-manual/dev-manual-common-tasks:understanding and creating layers`"
-      " section in the Yocto Project Development Tasks Manual and the " BSP Layers
-      " section in the Yocto Project Board Support (BSP) Developer's Guide, respectively.
-For information on how to use the bitbake-layers create-layer
-      command to quickly set up a layer, see the " Creating a General Layer Using the
+      section in the Yocto Project Development Tasks Manual and the ":ref:`bsp-guide/bsp:bsp layers`" section in the Yocto Project Board Support (BSP) Developer's Guide, respectively.
+For information on how to use the ``bitbake-layers create-layer`` command to quickly set up a layer, see the
-      bitbake-layers
-      Script
-      " section in the Yocto Project Development Tasks Manual.
+      ":ref:`dev-manual/dev-manual-common-tasks:creating a general layer using the \`\`bitbake-layers\`\` script`" section in the Yocto Project Development Tasks Manual.

 4. *Inform the BitBake Build Environment About Your Layer:* As directed when you created your layer, you need to add the layer to the